 Stormont at a Crossroads: Only One in Four Believe Power-Sharing Has Improved Their Lives

-Twenty-eight years after the Good Friday Agreement, a damning new poll has found that only one in four people in Northern Ireland believe the Stormont power-sharing executive has improved their lives — as the Assembly faces mounting criticism for legislative gridlock, a controversial pay rise for MLAs, and chronic failures in public services.
+Twenty-eight years after the Good Friday Agreement, a damning new poll has found that only one in four people in Northern Ireland believe the Stormont power-sharing executive has improved their lives — as the Assembly faces mounting criticism for legislative gridlock, a controversial pay rise for MLAs, and chronic failures in public services that are testing public patience to its limits.

 Background